dmarks2/maven-archetypes-catalog-plugin/readme.md

 It adds a new entry **Maven Archetype Catalogs** to the Settings menu at **File** - **Settings** - **Build, Execution and Deployment** - **Build tools**.

 Here you can add additional URLs or choose local files pointing to `archetype-catalog.xml` files.
+If you need to authenticate to the reposistory, use an URL like 'http://[username]:[password]@[url]'.

 After adding those Catalog files the Archetypes present in these files will be available when creating new Maven projects or Maven modules based on Archetypes.